ian-c-nelson/liri-node-app/README.md

  * The command and target are comma separated.
  * formats and displays the results in the console.

+* The application utilizes inquirer.js to create a responsive interface using a list for the first question in order to limit the response to viable options.
+When each option is selected a new question is created dynamically that is appropriate to the selected function.
+* chalk.js is used to provide colors for the console output.

 ### Video of the application in action.
 https://drive.google.com/file/d/1qA3RNrLxQaMy8MR5Gy3xu2quTR58zBVa/view